chrlen/pure-probabilistic-programming/README.md

 In this section we collect resources

-### Papers
+### General

-#### General
+This section contains resources that are generally related to probabilistic programming and don't have a more specific subsection (yet).

-This section contains papers that are generally related to probabilistic programming and don't have a more specific subsection (yet).
+#### Papers

 - [Saad2019](https://dl.acm.org/doi/10.1145/3290350) Bayesian Synthesis of Probabilistic Programs for automatic Data Modeling
 - [Anikwue2019](https://ieeexplore.ieee.org/abstract/document/8851053) Probabilistic Programming in Big Data